ethannjw/ICT374assign2/README.md

 ```
 The server replies with:
 - the opcode 'P' indicating the successful reciept of the request,
-- followed by a one byte acknowledgement code in ASCII which is one of the following characters
+- followed by a 1 byte acknowledgement code in ASCII which is one of the following characters
   - '0' ready to accept the file
   - '1' error accepting the file due to other reasons
   - 'E' error accepting the file due to filename clash